elRadix/dev24/observium/os/macosx/README.md

 	# Location of the device
 	syslocation data centre A

-	# Human Contact for the device
+	# Human Contact (mailaddress) for the device
-	syscontact SysAdmin
+	syscontact SysAdmin@example.org

 	# System Name of the device
 	sysName SystemName